-Canon 100D versus Panasonic FZ330
+Canon 100D vs Panasonic FZ330

 The Canon EOS 100D (called Canon SL1 in some regions) and the Panasonic Lumix DMC-FZ330 (labelled Panasonic FZ300 in some countries) are two digital cameras that were announced, respectively, in March 2013 and July 2015.
 The 100D is a DSLR, while the FZ330 is a fixed lens compact.
 The cameras are based on an APS-C (100D) and a 1/2.3-inch (FZ330) sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Panasonic provides 12 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Panasonic provides 12 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic FZ330 is notably larger (14 percent) than the Canon 100D.
 It is noteworthy in this context that the FZ330 is splash and dust-proof, while the 100D does not feature any corresponding weather-sealing.